Moscow fights back after sanctions; battle rages near Ukraine crash site

 The new Western sanctions mark the first time Washington and Brussels have adopted measures designed to hurt the overall Russian economy, after weeks of narrow steps targeting only specific individuals blamed for Russia's Ukraine policy.

-"Russia's actions in Ukraine and the sanctions that we've already imposed have made a weak Russian economy even weaker," U.S. President Barack Obama said in Washington on Tuesday.
+"Russia's actions in Ukraine and the sanctions that we've already imposed have made a have made a weak Russian economy even weaker," U.S. President Barack Obama said in Washington on Tuesday.
 "If Russia continues on this current path, the costs on Russia will continue to grow."

 German Economy Minister and Vice Chancellor Sigmar Gabriel said the measures would hurt the European economy but would hurt Russia more.
 The price was worth paying, he added: "At a time of war and peace, economic policy is not the main consideration."